 I found several pieces of kids play toys which stacked up perfectly to make a great, comfy mattress. -Alison

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Phoenix Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Phoenix Sky Harbor Airport.

 What to Expect

-Phoenix Airport is made up of three terminals (2, 3, and 4).
-The largest, Terminal 4 is divided into Concourses A, B, C, and D. If you’re changing terminals, a covered walkway connects Terminals 2 and 3 and the PHX Sky Train people mover connects Terminals 3 and 4.
+Phoenix Airport (Code: PHX) is made up of two terminals (3 and 4).
+The largest, Terminal 4 is divided into Concourses A, B, C, and D. If you’re changing terminals, a covered walkway and the PHX Sky Train people mover connects the two terminals.
 Do expect some walking, especially in Terminal 4.
 In fact, the surprisingly long walkway between Concourses A and D is officially known as the Sky Harbor Fitness Trail.

 There’s rarely a ton of overnight sleepers here, but you likely won’t be the only one.
-Unfortunately, most seats have armrests, so you can either contort yourself uncomfortably or prepare to sleep on the floor.
+While most seats have armrests, there are some flat “sofas” available in Terminal 3.
 The biggest complaint is the overnight noise, including loud announcements, TVs blaring, and even fire drills, so don’t skip out on earplugs or noise-cancelling headphones.
 Note that we have received reports of homeless people wandering the public areas.
+Explore our guide to sleeping in Phoenix Airport or read some traveller reviews for more tips.
 For uninterrupted sleep, a few nearby hotels offer free airport shuttle service.
 See our Airport Hotels section below for more info.

 Good to know